 The Company has a robust and regular solvency monitoring process in place together with a strong risk management framework.
-Since February 2020 the Company and the wider group has been monitoring the impact of the pandemic on solvency levels, and up to the date of this report being published no instances of a breach of its Minimum Capital Requirement (MCR), Solvency Capital Requirement (SCR) or the Board's risk appetite have been identified .
+Whilst 2021 solvency surplus is extremely strong, the Company and the wider group continues to monitor the impact of the Ukraine conflict and other key risks.
+Up to the date of this report being published no instances of a breach of its MCR, SCR or the Board's risk appetite have been identified.